chitsuenchan/taxi-translator-website/readme.md

 <img src="readme_screenshots/example_5.jpg" height="500">

-* User can scroll down the website to read the benefits of the app
+* User can scroll down the website where iPhone will pop out and they can read the benefits of the app

 ### Resizable window